 Can I stay in a hotel or vacation rental on the Island?

-Current restrictions on hotels and other lodging establishments prohibit people from renting rooms for leisure purposes or for short-stay durations.
+Current restrictions on hotels and vacation rentals prohibit people from renting rooms for leisure purposes or for short-stay durations.
 We look forward to welcoming you once these orders are lifted.
 For specific details on the restrictions in place, view the order here.